mipalgu/gollama/README.md

 - **Vision model support**: Automatically detects and handles mmproj files for vision models
 - **Smart filtering**: Skips models already linked between systems
 - **Safe operation**: Dry-run mode (`-n` or `--dry-run`) shows what would happen without making changes
+- **Preset export**: Converts Ollama Modelfile configurations to LM Studio preset format for manual loading
 - **Configurable parameters**: Uses sensible defaults (16K context, 0.6 temperature, etc.)

 When linking models to LM Studio, Gollama creates a Modelfile with the template from LM-Studio and a set of default parameters that you can adjust.

+The `--export-config` flag additionally generates `.preset.json` files in `~/.lmstudio/config-presets/` that can be manually loaded in LM Studio to apply model-specific configurations (templates, stop sequences, etc.).

 Note: Linking requires admin privileges if you're running Windows.